 No, I’m not joking.

-Many bigger merchants work with companies with branches at airports and other international gateways in Italy (Global Refund and Premier Tax Free are two of the most common), which means you’ll need to take your stamped receipts to the appropriate agency’s office in the airport in order to get a refund on the VAT.
+Many bigger merchants work with companies with branches at airports and other international gateways in Italy (Premier Tax Free is one of the most common), which means you’ll need to take your stamped receipts to the appropriate agency’s office in the airport in order to get a refund on the VAT.
 You’ll either get a refund in cash right then, or they’ll refund your credit card.
 They take a small cut of the total amount, but they usually make the process go infinitely more smoothly.

 If, on the other hand, the merchant from whom you made your large-enough-to-qualify-for-a-VAT-refund purchase doesn’t work with one of those in-airport agencies, then you’ll need to mail your receipts back to them directly, either from the airport before you leave or from home.
 As you can imagine, this is a gamble, as you may never see a refund or hear from the merchant again.
 Even getting a refund from the merchant may not be ideal, as it could come as a check that’s in euros – which could require a fee from your local bank to convert it into dollars.